 Thinking about an ERP system when founding a company is about the same as thinking about the furnishings when building a house - simply too early.
 The "everything in its own time" principle applies here, since the business model often has to be adapted before it is ready for the market.
 After all, how are exact requirements for software for a start-up to be defined at that point in time?

-The budget for an ERP project should also be planned, which is rarely lavish for start-ups.
+The budget for an ERP project, which is seldom generous for start-ups, should also be planned.
 The project costs often exceed the planned sum.
-That is why rental or leasing models are an attractive alternative for young companies.
-The project costs, or at least the software licenses, can be paid monthly.
-Another possibility are lessors who have committed themselves to financing IT projects.
+This is why rental or leasing models are an attractive alternative for young companies.
+The Project costsor at least the software licences, can be paid monthly.
+Another option are lessors who are committed to financing IT projects.

 In addition to financing and time pressure, the lack of process experience is and remains the biggest problem for start-up companies.
 In order to find a suitable ERP system for the company and adapt it to your own requirements, these must first develop.
 An experienced ERP provider may be able to help with a good process analysis.
 But every young company can also prepare itself well for an ERP project.
 Here are a few tips: